-- Tap Sampling: Use a clipboard with a white piece of paper inside a plastic sheet.
-Spray the plastic sheet with a mixture of a squirt of detergent mixed in a ½ liter of water.
-ACP knocked onto the clipboard will stick in the solution, giving you time to see, identify and count them.
-Hold the clipboard under a branch and strike the branch 3 times with a 12” section of pvc pipe (or other device).
-Then count the number of winged adult psyllids collected on the clipboard.
-Scrape the psyllids off of the clipboard after each count and re-apply the liquid as needed.
-To see a video demonstration, click here Tap sample demonstration
+Tap Sampling for ACP Adults: To sample for adult psyllids, use a plastic white clipboard and spray it with a mixture of a squirt of detergent in a ½ liter of water.
+ACP knocked onto the clipboard will stick in the solution, giving you time to identify and count them.
+Hold the clipboard under a branch and strike the branch 3 times with a 12” section of pvc pipe (or other device) and count the number of winged adult psyllids collected on the clipboard.
+Wipe the psyllids off of the clipboard after each count and re-apply the liquid as needed.
+Repeat this procedure for 20 trees (100 total trees) along the N,S,E,W borders and center row.
+To see a video demonstration, click here Tap sample demonstration .